Beaver lodge, Altberg Wetland Nature Reserve

 From the southwest end of South Bay on Balsam Lake, a large wetland complex spreads up the valleys of two creeks.
 This mosaic of swamp forest and marsh forms a Provincially Significant Wetland, a part of which is protected within the Altberg Wetland Nature Reserve.
 Rudolf Altberg donated the property to Ontario Nature as a wildlife sanctuary.

-The 41-hectare (102-acre) reserve is nestled in a gently rolling plain, just south and west of the Kawartha Lakes and the Trent Canal system.
-Large areas of swamp forest and open marsh are found on the reserve.
+The 41-hectare (102-acre) nature reserve is nestled in a gently rolling plain, just south and west of the Kawartha Lakes and the Trent Canal system.
+Large areas of swamp forest and open marsh are found on the property.

-In 2007, the Kawartha Field Naturalists became the official stewards of the reserve.
+In 2007, the Kawartha Field Naturalists became the official stewards of the nature reserve.

 Visiting